aaronsegura/nextcloud-async/README.md

 # nextcloud-async

 ## Asynchronous Nextcloud Client

 This module provides an asyncio-friendly interface to Nextcloud.

-### `v0.1.0` is not backwards compatible with `v0.0.10`.
+### `v0.1.0` is not backwards compatible with `v0.0.10`

 There are a lot of changes to how things work.
-Please see the documentation. #TODO: Link
+Please see the documentation. # TODO: Link

 ### Covered APIs

-* App Management
+- App Management
-* File Management
+- File Management
-* Group Management
+- Group Management
-* GroupFolders
+- GroupFolders
-* LDAP Configuration
+- LDAP Configuration
-* Login Flow v2
+- Login Flow v2
-* Maps
+- Maps
-* Notifications
+- Notifications
-* Remote Wipe
+- Remote Wipe
-* Share (except Federated shares)
+- Share (except Federated shares)
-* Sharee
+- Sharee
-* Status
+- Status
-* Talk/spreed
+- Talk/spreed
-  * Conversation Avatars
+  - Conversation Avatars
-  * Bots
+  - Bots
-  * Calls
+  - Calls
-  * Chats
+  - Chats
-  * Conversations
+  - Conversations
-  * Integrations
+  - Integrations
-  * Participants
+  - Participants
-  * Polls
+  - Polls
-  * Reactions
+  - Reactions
-  * Rich Objects
+  - Rich Objects
-  * Signaling
+  - Signaling
-* User Management
+- User Management

 ### To Do

-* Activity
+- Activity
-* Circles
+- Circles
-* Comments
+- Comments
-* Cookbook
+- Cookbook
-* Deck
+- Deck
-* Federated Shares
+- Federated Shares
-* Passwords
+- Passwords
-* Phonetrack
+- Phonetrack
-* Notes
+- Notes
-* Tasks
+- Tasks
-* User Preferences
+- User Preferences

-If you know of any APIs missing from this list, please open an issue at https://github.com/aaronsegura/nextcloud-async/issues with a link to the documentation so it can be added.
+If you know of any APIs missing from this list, please open an issue at
+<https://github.com/aaronsegura/nextcloud-async/issues> with a link to
+the documentation so it can be added.
 This project aims to eventually cover any provided by Nextcloud and commonly used Nextcloud apps.

 ### Example Usage

     import httpx
     import asyncio
     from nextcloud_async import NextcloudClient